What banks do with your money after you deposit it

-When Silicon Valley Bank collapsed on March 10, the FDIC had to step in to make depositors’ funds available.
-If the bank didn’t have enough money to meet depositors’ account balances, you might be wondering where exactly the money you deposit in a bank goes and whether it’s safe.
+When Silicon Valley Bank collapsed on March 10, 2023, the Federal Deposit Insurance Corp.
+(FDIC) had to step in to make depositors’ funds available.
+Since the bank didn’t have enough money to meet depositors’ account balances, you might be wondering where the money you deposit in a bank goes and whether it’s safe.

-In short, banks are mediators between depositors and borrowers.
+In short, banks are intermediaries between depositors and borrowers.
 The money you deposit into a bank is then lent out by the bank in the form of a variety of loans and securities.

 But the process, when broken down, is often much more complicated than a bank simply taking deposits and lending them out.
 The bank has a certain amount in cash reserves.
 Plus, it can choose to lend out money in several different ways.